soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies.
-My work is primarily concerned with using linguistic theories to evaluate the performance of LLMs.
+My work is primarily concerned with using syntactic theories to evaluate LLM performance.
+I am also interested in how well LLMs perform on typologically diverse languages.

 <!-- My research so far suggests that LLMs do not fully recognize these linguistic dependencies. -->